havenweb/haven/README.md

 * Wait.
 On the Raspberry Pi Zero W, installation can take over three hours.
 * The script will give you your initial login information, enjoy your new blog!
 * Note, there are no backups setup.
 You may want to backup the database (PostgreSQL) and uploaded images (`/home/pi/simpleblog/storage`).

+## Docker
+Docker deployment is a work-in-progress and untested.
+Feel free to checkout the `local` branch which has a Dockerfile you can experiment with.

 ## Other Linux Systems